 In real life, test plans and strategies are similar and even interchangeable.
 The only significant difference is that the test strategy never includes an activity schedule.

-For example, a small startup does not have enough hands to write a voluminous test strategy document, and there is no point in it: everything is done on the fly.
+For example, a small startup doesn't have a big enough workforce to write a voluminous test strategy document, and there is no point in doing it: Everything is done on the fly.
 In this case, the test strategy outlining the approach to testing might be included as a couple of paragraphs within the test plan document.

 A detailed test plan is the most relevant and has the greatest value at the start of a project when we need to define the scope of testing and decide what types of testing we will need: regression, compatibility, performance, load, stress, and so on.